JoshH7042/JoshH7042/README.md

 ## 🧠 Currently Exploring

-- Spatial Analysis of the effect waste incinerators have on air pollution in surrounding areas
+- Spatial analysis of the effect waste ncinerators have on air pollution in surrounding areas
-- Medical Review of the effect stress and mental health has on competitive esports
+- Medical review of the effect stress and mental health has on competitive esports